-Accessing the Mackay mental health service
+Accessing 24-hour mental health support

 1300 MH CALL (1300 64 2255) is a state-wide 24-hour crisis assistance and support line, providing individuals within the Mackay Hospital and Health Service with a single point of entry to the mental health service and access to clinicians who can advise and facilitate appropriate care, support or referral.